B.S. in Public Health

 Through research, disease control, injury prevention, emergency preparedness, promotion of healthy lifestyles and policy setting, public health practitioners inform and educate the public, government and health-related organizations.
 They also focus on reducing health disparities, improving healthcare equity, quality, and access.
 Through monitoring and diagnosis of community problems, these professionals are able to address the concerns of communities and mobilize partners to safeguard the health of entire populations.

 In addition to Rivier’s liberal arts core curriculum, major courses include a combination of public health, science, math, psychology and sociology courses.
 Students will complete a public health internship as part of their coursework, which will provide direct experience in the field, build their resumes, and provide opportunities for professional networking.

 Rivier University is a College of Distinction.

-Visit the Nursing Department and Health Professions
+Department of Nursing and Health Professions

 - Public health analysts and advisors

 - Hospital administrators

 - Health inspectors and educators

 - Public health professionals in a variety of roles